Tulle massacre: Historical research

-The massacre at Tulle was carried out in order to punish a capital of the Resistance, in order to terrorize other regions, in accordance with the established practices of the Wehrmacht and the Waffen-SS on the Eastern Front; it resulted "from the action and the inaction of many people", be they members of the Wehrmacht, the Waffen-SS or the SD.
+The massacre at Tulle was carried out to punish a centre of the Resistance, in order to terrorize other regions, in accordance with the established practices of the Wehrmacht and the Waffen-SS on the Eastern Front; it resulted "from the action and the inaction of many people", be they members of the Wehrmacht, the Waffen-SS or the SD.

 Revisionism

 According to the self-published accounts of the SS-Sturmbannführer Otto Weidinger, many dozen German soldiers were killed after their surrender and numerous cadavers bore evidence of mutilation.

 This thesis is repeated and amplified by two other revisionists, Sadi Schneid, pseudonym of former Waffen-SS member Elimar Schneider, and Herbert Taege, former official of the Hitler Youth.